This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 One very important magnesium function is that it controls how much calcium gets into the cell.
 Magnesium and calcium exist in a well-controlled ratio.
 We have magnesium to thank every day our bodies have not turned into stone.

-Another problem of too much calcium in the cell is that it causes calcification in the body, hardening tissues that are supposed to be pliable such as blood vessels.
-Sometimes this hardening causes kidney stones especially in presence of substances such as oxalates.
+Another problem with too much calcium in the cell is that it causes calcification in the body, hardening tissues that are supposed to be pliable such as blood vessels.
+Sometimes this hardening causes kidney stones especially in the presence of substances such as oxalates.

 Muscle contraction and relaxation